TechSparkWorkspace/tspark-product-api/README.md

 - Access the running application by opening your browser at http://localhost:8080 (unless you changed the port).

-## Starter Template Features
+## Service Features

-This starter template comes with below features.
+This service comes with below features.

 - Spring Boot Web, Validation, JPA, and Actuator
 - SpringDoc OpenAPI with Swagger UI